Home » Valentine's Day Recipes » Pasta with Black Truffle Cream Sauce

 Pasta with Black Truffle Cream Sauce

-• Quick and Convenient: Ready in 20 minutes flat, this dish is fast enough for weeknights but special enough for celebrations.
+• Ready in just 20 minutes which means it’s fast enough for a weeknight but special enough for date night

 Ingredient List